alik604/bandwidth-hog/readme.md

 > Download a file many times, but do not save the data.
 Useful for stressing out a network... possibly your own

+## Project moved
+This project has been moved to [/cyber-security](https://github.com/alik604/cyber-security)

 ## Sample Usage

 Parameters: `python bandwidth-hog.py #ofThreads #ofTimesToDL urlAsAString `